NandhaxD/VegetaRobot/README.md

 </p>

 ```
-Your star's my motivation 😞 Going to fork hit a star 😊 📝Your fork Your errors
+Your star's my motivation 😞 Going to fork hit a star 😊 | ⚠ Your fork Your bot Your errors
 ```
 ## Available on Telegram as [@VegetaRobot](https://t.me/VegetaRobot)